ToeBee/OSM-misc/README.md

 IDownload.py
 ------------
-Takes a list of OSM object IDs and downloads the corrosponding objects from an API endpoint into a .osm file.
+Takes a list of OSM object IDs and downloads the corresponding objects from an API endpoint into a .osm file.